Vercii/aws-cpe-notes/11-PricingAndSupport.md

 | Core AWS Trusted Advisor checks | Core AWS Trusted Advisor checks | Full set of AWS Trusted Advisor checks | Full set of AWS Trusted Advisor checks | Full set of AWS Trusted Advisor checks and prioritized recommendations by AWS account team |
 | Technical Account Management not included | Technical Account Management not included | Technical Account Management not included | A pool of technical account managers (TAMs) provide proactive guidance | A designated TAM provides consultative architectural and operational guidance |

+## AWS Marketplace
+- A digital catalog that includes thousands of software listings from independent software vendors.
+You can use AWS Marketplace to find, test, and buy software that runs on AWS.
+For each listing in AWS Marketplace, you can access detailed information on pricing options and reviews from other AWS customers.

+## AWS Partner Network
+- APN is a global community that uses AWS technologies, programs, expertise, and tools to build solutions and services for customers.
+- You can work with AWS Partners to create or use specialized solutions that are tailored to your unique business needs.
+For example, a retail company might use AWS to host their website.
+They could then work with an AWS Partner who specializes in advanced analytics and machine learning to improve customer personalization on that website.

+## AWS re:Post
+- A community-driven, question-and-answer platform provided where users can seek help, share knowledge, and find solutions related to AWS services and technologies.

+## AWS Trust and Safety Center
+- Offers guidance on reporting abuse, protecting applications, and following best practices for digital messaging on AWS.

+## AWS Professional Services
+- Highlights how AWS experts help organizations accelerate cloud adoption with tailored guidance across industries and technologies.